b-n-space/0l-operations/remote_operator/README.md

 - [ ] Add basic auth
 - [ ] Publish initial version with restart feature
 - [ ] Implement logging and backups

+## Dynamic Operations

+Using operations.json node owners can define arbitrary allowed operations that suit their needs without having to update the service code.

+The main reason behind this is that not everyone is running the docker setup, and it would not be as useful to hardcode docker-related operations only.